 What Do Home Appliance Repairer Do?

-Career Description Repair, adjust, or install all types of electric or gas household appliances, such as refrigerators, washers, dryers, and ovens.
+Example of Home Appliance Repairer Job Repair, adjust, or install all types of electric or gas household appliances, such as refrigerators, washers, dryers, and ovens.

-Life As a Home Appliance Repairer
+A Day in the Life of a Home Appliance Repairer

 - Maintain stocks of parts used in on-site installation, maintenance, and repair of appliances.

-What a Home Appliance Repairer Should Know
+What Every Home Appliance Repairer Should Know

 Repairing: Repairing machines or systems using the needed tools.